 Paulina is the wife of a Sicilian courtier.
 She is brave and steadfast, opposing Leontes throughout, acting as his conscience.
 See all characters in The Winter’s Tale.

 The Winter’s Tale themes: Jealousy and its effects is the main theme of The Winter’s Tale.
 The limitations and defects of kingly authority is another.
-Social class and attitudes feature heavily in this play.
+Social class and attitudes to that feature in this play.
 The corruption and sterility of sophisticated city life versus the purity of the natural life of the countryside is an important theme.